 Installing the HepvO Valve in RV Kitchen Drain Video

-It took a bit of extra work and pieces to get the HepvO installed the way I wanted it but I’m really happy with the end result.
+It took a bit of extra work and pieces to get the HepvO installed the way I wanted it, but I’m pleased with the result.
 I have more usable space in my under the sink cabinet and an end to smelly sink odors.